AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/upgrade-xml-documentation.md

 1. Install the version package on which you want to upgrade.
 1. You can choose to HIT the trigger to start the translation map upgrade job.
 For details, see [Enable trigger of script via a Servlet](#enable-trigger-of-script-via-a-servlet).

-1. After you complete the package installation, wait for the following message\(s\) in the logs:
+1. After you complete the package installation, wait for the following message in the logs:

     `Completed the post deployment setup script`

     The above message indicates that all the steps of installation are complete.

-    In case you encounter any of the following ERROR prefixes, report them to your customer success team:
+    In case you encounter any of the following errors, report them to your customer success team:

     - Error in post deployment setup script
     - Exception while porting the translation MAP
     - Unable to port translation map from v1 to v2 for property
-1. Upgrade Oxygen connector plugin released with version you are upgrading to \(if needed\).
+1. (Optional) Upgrade Oxygen connector plugin released with version you are upgrading to.
 1. Clear the browser cache after installing the package.

 ### Post installation process